 • Loneliness or a sense of disconnection

-• Depression and feeling low or numb
+• Depression or feeling low or numb

 • Hopelessness and emptiness